 With respect to IOC’s environmental management, IOC looks at the entire mining life cycle and works to reduce impacts across the following four key areas: Progressive Rehabilitation and Restoration of mine sites; Water Management; Emissions Management; and Land Management.

 IOC has a long-term tailings management plan and has developed wetlands on the existing tailings landform.
 Specific information on IOC’s tailings facilities can be found on Rio Tinto’s website.
-Please see Rio Tinto's Managed and non-managed tailings storage facilities report and Management of Tailings and Water Storage Standard.
+Please see Rio Tinto's Tailings Policy, Managed and non-managed tailings storage facilities report and Management of Tailings and Water Storage Standard.

 Regarding greenhouse gas emissions, IOC’s pellets are high quality with a clean chemistry which helps to lower the carbon footprint of steelmakers compared to lower quality grades and forms of iron ore, when used in the iron and steel industry.
 IOC continues to work with government and internal experts to save energy, increase efficiency and reduce its carbon footprint.

 IOC undertakes a number of initiates to monitor and report on its sustainability progress.
 IOC is a member of the Mining Association of Canada and continuously meets the requirements of its Toward Sustainable Mining program, which provides a set of guiding principles that allow it to track and improve its social and environmental performance year-on-year.
+This framework also allows IOC to benchmark its performance against other organizations in the mining sector in the areas of: Energy and Greenhouse Gas Management, Tailings Management, Safety and Health and Biodiversity.

 IOC is also a member of the Green Marine program, which provides a framework known throughout North America that allows sea transport companies to measure, and reduce, their environmental impacts across key aspects of marine environmental management.